VitahaPo/trash_game/README.md

 # trash_game
-When playing this game you need to chatch the apple (orange sprite) for get scores.
+When playing this game you need to chatch the apple (orange sprite) to get scores.
 Evede other sprites to save your score.

 technologies: python 3.4, pygame, livewires.